grahamjenson/back-on-promise/README.md

-#Elasticbone
+#Back-On-Promise

 NOTE: This project is still in development, and not production ready.
 Though hopefully soon it will be.

-[Elasticsearch](http://www.elasticsearch.org/) is an awesome document store, with a nice rest api.
 [Backbone](http://backbonejs.org/) is an awesome MVC framework, where the model are defined to interact with a rest api.
-Elasticbone is an extension making it easy for Backbone models to be connected to Elasticsearch documents.
+This is a simple library that wraps the ```get``` method in Backbone and returns a promise for the data.
+This way the actual data may transparently exist remotly and be fetched only if required.

-Elasticbone is (should be) usable in both a browser, or node.js server.
+This library should be usable in both a browser, or on a node.js server.

 To install

 ```
-npm install elasticbone
+npm install back-on-promise
 ```

 ##Examples
-The easiest way to describe elasticbone is to give a few examples based on creating a blog.
+The easiest way to describe its features is to give a few examples based on creating a blog.

 ```
-Elasticbone = require 'elasticbone'
+BOP = require 'back-on-promise'

-class User extends Elasticbone.ElasticModel
+class User extends BOP.BOPModel

-class Post extends Elasticbone.ElasticModel
+class Post extends BOP.BOPModel

-class Posts extends Elasticbone.ElasticCollection
+class Posts extends BOP.BOPCollection
   model: Post
 ```

-Elasticmodels and elasticcollections reference an elasticsearch server, index and type.
+BOPmodels and BOPcollections reference an BOPsearch server, index and type.

 The default type is the name of the model, in the case of a collection there is no default type.

 ```
-class User extends Elasticbone.ElasticModel
+class User extends BOP.BOPModel
   server: 'localhost:9000'
   index: 'blog'

-class Post extends Elasticbone.ElasticModel
+class Post extends BOP.BOPModel
   server: 'localhost:9000'
   index: 'blog'

-class Posts extends Elasticbone.ElasticCollection
+class Posts extends BOP.BOPCollection
   server: 'localhost:9000'
   index: 'blog'
   type: 'Post'